beckaa/beckaa/README.md

 ### Hi there 👋
+My name is Anja.
+I am studying media computer science at the University of Stuttgart.
+- 🌱 My interests are: Game Development, Web development
+- 🔭 In my free time I am working on a game called Animal Street Crossing🐺 with [@Stephi-x3](https://github.com/Stephi-x3) - Made with Unity 3D

 <!--
 **beckaa/beckaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.